SC Bank Korea extends promotion to help boost children’s savings

 SC Bank Korea employees promote the lender’s Dream-Youth Deposit and First Household Installment Deposit accounts.
 (SC Bank Korea)

-Standard Chartered Bank Korea will extend a special promotion aimed at helping young customers build a better savings habit for an extra month until end-May, the lender said Sunday.
+Standard Chartered Bank Korea will extend a special promotion aimed at helping young customers build better savings habits for an extra month until end-May, the lender said Sunday.

-The customers would need to open a checking account, named Dream-Youth Deposit, and a savings account, called First Household Installment Deposit.
+The customers would need to open a Dream-Youth Deposit checking account as well as a First Household Installment Deposit savings account.
 They also need to set up an automatic transfer of 100,000 won or more per month from the checking account to the savings account.

 If they keep their accounts for the next 12 months upon subscription, they will receive the cash award as well as chances to win prizes, including Apple iPads and AirPods.
 The promotion is scheduled to end May 31.

-The interest rate for the savings account will vary, depending on how much customers keep in the savings account, and whether they meet the requirements.
+The interest rate for the savings account will vary, depending on how much customers keep in the savings account and whether they meet requirements.

 For monthly savings ranging from 100,000 won to 500,000 won, the rate comes in at the lowest 0.1 percent, before tax.
 Those with 1 million won or more a month can enjoy the highest annual rate of 0.5 percent.